khannasahab/beautiful-jekyll/hireme.md

 {: .box-bordered}
 **Booking.com (Android Engineer)**
 <br/>
-Part of Android team.
+Part of Android team and data driven culture.
 We had a mantra in Booking, *We believe in God, rest everyone bring data*.<br/><br/>Responsibilities included Implementing Android features, Coming up with ideas to increase conversion on payment step of funnel,Interviewing Android devs, A/B Testing features and evaluating results using internal tools

 {: .box-bordered}